 Knife Safety and Basic Skills

 Knife safety is actually something I spend the most time teaching when the children are young as they enter the canning kitchen.
 It’s REALLY important to teach them well without freaking out at them every time the wield a blade.
-If you’d like a little help with that, Kitchen Stewardship has a great course in teaching kids how to prepare food safely with various tools, including knives.
-Check it out below, if you’re interested:

 #2 – Assign Jobs by Capacity in the Kids Canning Kitchen